lxd-cumt/lxd-cumt.github.io/_pages/about.md

 - **NLP-DSP**, design an efficient training framework to implement NLP models (such as Bert, GPT2, et al.) on a custom multi-core DSP processor (GPU-like).
 (Labels: DSP Accelerators, Custom DSP Scalar and Vector Instructions, GPU-like Kernel Design, NLP Training)

 ### Linux Kernel
-- Source code analysis of Ttransparent Huge Page (THP) machnism and linux memory management.
+- Source code analysis of Transparent Huge Page (THP) mechanism and linux memory management.
 - Ucore OS, a micro-os for teaching.

 ### Areas of interest but not researched in depth